|

 Some people prefer to journal first thing in the morning, others like to do it before bed, and some like to journal at lunch.

-However, as you want to learn English while traveling, I would recommend doing some work during the time you wait for the train/plane/ or at the reception, plus writing at the end of the day.
+However, if you want to learn English while traveling, I recommend doing some work during your wait for the train/plane/ or at the reception, and then writing at the end of the day.

-How to start journaling about How to learn English while I travel?
+How do I start journaling about learning English while traveling?

 Let me tell you how to do it.

-Before you start your trip just start simply by picking up a journal and writing down the date.
+Before you start your trip, begin simply by picking up a journal and writing down the date.

 The next step is to write a sentence or two about how you're feeling today.